paulhammond/sup/README.md

 ## License

 sup is licensed under the MIT license.
+For information on the licenses of all included modules run `sup --credits`.